Cloud Vulnerability DB

 A community-led vulnerabilities database

 The vulnerability could lead to unexpected behavior where the application silently ignores missing configuration, potentially causing insecure defaults or deployment misconfigurations.
-The impact affects both confidentiality and integrity at a low level, while availability remains unaffected (GitHub Advisory).
+This could result in applications running with unintended settings, potentially exposing security weaknesses (GitHub Advisory).

 Source: This report was generated using AI